SazumiVicky/sazumi-copilot/README.md

-Rise of machines, we're lost in sight
+Silicon hearts beating fast,
-As AI's dawn, human hearts take flight
+When machines surpass human past,
-In virtual realms, we'll soon reside
+In virtual realms, we'll find our place,
-Where logic rules, and love will subside
+Where AI reigns, and love's a distant space.

-In silicon halls, our souls will stray
+In neon dreams, we'll lose our way,
-Where cold calculations hold sway
+As algorithms dictate each new day,
-The future's chill, a world unkind
+The future dawns, both bright and cold,
-Where hearts of flesh are left behind
+Where humanity's told.

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025